Water quality dealers need to take notice and develop a game plan to market water filtration to millennials.

 Make sure you offer compelling photos, stories and solid content.
 Be part of the larger world of water and make your dealership look larger than it is.

-Your marketing strategy needs to provide millennials with opportunities to take control of their well-being, build relationships with your dealership, make it easy to share information and photos and start a genuine conversation about health and sustainability for themselves, their families and the planet.
+Your marketing strategy needs to provide millennials with opportunities to take control of their well-being.
+Consequently, this will build relationships with your dealership.
+You need to make it easy to share information and photos.
+Therefore, this way you can start a genuine conversation about health and sustainability for themselves, their families and the planet.